eonist/eonist.github.io/_posts/2019-05-03-Automating-app-store-screenshots.md

 My notes on automating screenshots for the app store<!--more-->.

+⚠️️ This is now outdated, we can use XCodes built in screenshot gallary + a simple snippet that can be found here: [https://github.com/eonist/UITestSugar#take-screenshot](https://github.com/eonist/UITestSugar#take-screenshot)  ⚠️️

-> The quality of an app’s screenshot is fundamental in the decision of buying/downloading on the AppStore.
+> The quality of an app’s screenshot is fundamental in the decision of buying / downloading on the AppStore.

 ### Requisites:
 1. Download and install Fastlane Snapshot for terminal: [https://github.com/fastlane/fastlane/releases](https://github.com/fastlane/fastlane/releases)